What is the best sleeping

 While sleeping on your side is best for sleep apnoea on a regular mattress, an adjustable mattress makes it easy to sleep with your head above the rest of your body.
 This means you can sleep on your back if you find this more comfortable, while lying in a position that helps your airways stay open.
 For obstructive and mixed sleep apnoea sufferers, this is a very effective way to reduce the severity of your condition.

-Sleep better with our adjustable beds
+Sleep better and buy our adjustable beds

 Ultimately, being able to effectively treat your sleep apnoea will improve your sleep and overall health.
 Finding the right sleeping position is key to that.